 If you install the BibliU Desktop application, you should see the BibliU icon appear on your desktop.

 You can also install the mobile app on your Android or iOS device from your appropriate app store.
 After opening the app, you will see the same login screen as described before.
-You can reset your password, as described before, or alternatively, you can log into your LMS classroom, access the BibliU textbook from the course materials, and use the QR code at the bottom of the main screen in the BibliU library to gain access on the mobile app.
+Alternatively, you can log into your LMS classroom, access the BibliU textbook from the course materials, and use the QR code at the bottom of the main screen in the BibliU library to gain access on the mobile app.

 Once you scan the QR code, you will be logged into your personal BibliU library on the BibliU app.
 You will remain logged in until you choose to log out.

 You will need the BibliU app installed on your device to download a textbook for offline use (see installation directions above).
-To download, open the BibliU app, locate your textbook, and “favorite” the textbook by clicking the heart icon on the cover of the textbook.
-After the yellow heart has been selected, a cloud download icon will appear in the upper left-hand corner of the textbook cover.
-Select the icon to download the textbook for offline use.
+To download your eBook, open the BibliU app, locate your textbook, and select the white download arrow in the top left circle on your eBook.
+The eBook will then begin to download.

-Once downloaded, you will see a checkmark on the cloud icon.
+Once downloaded, the download arrow icon will invert to black and a “Download Complete” pop-up will appear in the bottom of your screen.
 The textbook will also appear in the Downloads section of the BibliU app, which can be accessed at the bottom of the application window.

 You can highlight parts of the textbook and add comments to those highlights.
-This can be done by dragging your mouse across the text you want to annotate and then a menu will appear with options for highlight colors, inserting a comment, text-to-speech, and copying text.
+This can be done by dragging your mouse across the text you want to annotate and then a menu will appear with options for highlight colors, inserting a comment, text-to-speech, copying, and sharing text.

 If you'd like to add a highlight, click on one of the colored circles.
 If you would like to add a comment, click on the comment icon to open a new dialogue.
 Type in your comment and click Save.